Date: August 2015 (Released in August 2016)

 The Brief: After receiving feedback from users and thinking about the future direction of the product, I decided to start a project to improve the Reckon One navigation.

-I then decided to get a more visual understanding of the structure of Reckon One, and to see how users get to the functions that they use – this brought to light a few issues that weren’t known.
+I then decided to get a more visual understanding of the structure of Reckon One, and to see how users get to the functions that they use – this revealed how buried a number of features are.
 Then when I added in features from the roadmap, I quickly realised that we would eventually run out of space as more items are added to the first level, and would be especially annoying if used on a tablet.
 Also the administration drop down that has all the settings items, became humungous.

 I then did a card sorting exercise to see how users would like to see the menu structure and terminology.
 As a lot of our partners and end users are in other states or countries, this card sorting activity needed to be done remotely.

-I looked at our competitors QBO, Xero, MYOB, Sage, Freshbooks, FreeAgent and Saasu as well as the previous navigation structure.
-There were some aspects which I discussed with some of my colleagues in the sales department, which gave me a much greater understanding.
+I looked at our competitors QBO, Xero, MYOB, Sage, Freshbooks, FreeAgent and Saasu as well as a previous navigation structure.
+A few of the learnings were:

-Based on all the info in my research, I did several versions of the navigation structure as sitemaps (with current and future features), and I got feedback on these from colleagues as I finished each version.
+Based on all the info in my research, I did several versions of the navigation structure as sitemaps (with current and future features).

 Once I was happy with the sitemap, I moved into doing sketches of different navigation layouts.
 Ultimately I decided to go with a vertical design, as this was more accomodating for the amount of menu sections, as well as being better for tablets.